rebus-ink/ink-API/activityDoc.md

 Once read activity is attached to a document, getting that document will return the latest read activity for that document position in the 'position' property
 Similarly, getting the publication will return the latest read activity attached to any of its documents.

+Possible errors:

+* 404: 'document with id {id} not found'
+* 400 'create activity error: {message}' - generic error that occured on createActivity.
+Refer to message for more details.

 ## Notes